 Master and PhD students receive a discount of 25%

 The fee includes course notes, hotel accommodation, drinks, lunches and dinners.
-In the event of cancellation, we refer to the general terms of condition of PCS (www.pcs-nl.com).
+In the event of cancellation, we refer to the general terms and conditions of PCS (www.pcs-nl.com).

 Drs.
 A.C.A.J.
 (Aad) van de Leur – Byondis B.V.